-Signature Scents by Hand helps their customers discover the right scent notes for their personality and then encourages them to order from their webshop.
+Signature Scents by Hand help their customers discover the right scent notes for their personality and then encourages them to order from their webshop.
 Click here to experience

-Ask your audience to rate themselves on a likert scale for each question, and score their results with custom feedback.
+Ask your audience to rate themselves on a Likert Scale for each question, and score their results with customized feedback.

-Example: This assessment helps businesses find out to what degree they are compliant with HIPAA regulations and laws, scores their results and offers advice.
-Click here to experience
+Example: This assessment helps businesses find out to what degree they are compliant with HIPAA regulations and laws.
+It also scores their results and offers advice.
+Click here to experience!

 People love to test themselves – whether it’s to evaluate their knowledge, benchmark their professional work, or just for a bit of entertainment.
 That’s why interactive formats like quizzes and assessments work.
 There’s value in giving people custom evaluations, scores, feedback, or advice – and marketers can strategically leverage this to generate leads.